hassantafreshi/easy-form-builder/readme.txt

 - Easily Localization

+- Build Forms with ReCAPTCHA.

 - Instant reply functionality

-- LTR and RTL languages support on Easy Form Builder
+- Support LTR and RTL languages

 - Mobile-friendly form builder plugin

-- Create an Email Template for Email notification with Easy Form Builder
+- Create an Email Template for Email notification

 - Easy to embed forms to WordPress page and post